For academic years 2017 – 2018 and 2018 – 2019

 Children can only be sent home if they are accompanied by an adult.
 Staff must be sure that parents of older children who come to school on their own will be at home before the children are allowed to leave school.

 The front and back gate to the school will be opened at 3 pm.
 In order to keep the children safe, we cannot open the gates prior to this time.
 Thank you for your understanding.

 If someone different is collecting your child, please ensure you advise the class teacher in the morning.
 If possible, please avoid calling the school office in the afternoon with a change to who will be collecting your child.
 The office is a very busy place all day and all changes to the usual routine have to be advised to the teachers via the intercom, which disrupts the learning of the whole class.
-Thank you.

 Contact details for parents

 Please remember how important it is to advise the school if any of your emergency contact details change.
 It is vital that the school records are kept up to date in case of an emergency.

 Consultation evenings & booking system

 It is our policy to let parents know the levels that their children are working at for reading, writing and maths from Year 1 onwards.
 However, we know this can be a confusing area for parents.
 Please see our assessment information here.

 We have introduced an online booking system for consultation evenings at saltford.parentseveningsystem.co.uk/.
 Parents are notified when bookings are open for the next consultation evenings.
 Please use the guide to using the online booking system.